-CIVILand works in a transdisciplinary manner.
-The research work will integrate various scientific disciplines involving partners from social practice as well.
-The dynamic collaboration between scientists and partners in practice creates the important foundation for our work.
+CIVILand worked in a transdisciplinary manner.
+The research integrated various scientific disciplines and involved partners from social practice.
+The dynamic collaboration between scientists and partners in practice created the important foundation for our work.

-Prof. Dr. Klaus Müller supports the junior research team as a mentor to the CIVILand team leader and expert in the context of acting as advisor to doctoral candidates.
-He is the head of the discipline policy and economics of rural areas at the Institute for Economic and Social Sciences of Agriculture at the Humboldt University of Berlin.
+Prof. Dr. Klaus Müller supported the CIVILand as a mentor and advisor for the doctoral candidates.
+He is the head of the department of Economics and Policies of Rural Areas at the Institute for Economic and Social Sciences of Agriculture at the Humboldt University of Berlin.

-The scientific advisory board is composed of both scientific partners as well as partners from praxis.
-CIVILand’s transdisciplinary work is seen as a special case of inter-disciplinarity.
-This means, some of our practice partners are involved directly and substantially in our research.
+The scientific advisory board was composed of both scientific partners as well as partners from praxis.
+CIVILand’s transdisciplinary work was a special case of inter-disciplinarity.
+This means, some of our practice partners were involved directly and substantially in our research.

-The scientific partners are reliable partners in the context of dissertation work.
-Moreover, they support the ongoing development of the overall concept of the junior research group.
+The scientific partners were reliable partners in the context of dissertation work.
+Moreover, they supported the ongoing development of the overall concept of the junior research group.

-The CIVILand team members’ tie to the universities is, in addition to Prof. Dr. Klaus Müller, made possible through Prof. Dr. Klaus Eder, head of Comparative Structural Analysis of Humboldt University Berlin and Prof. Dr. Miranda Schreurs, Director of Research Centre for Environmental Policy (FFU) at the Freie Universität Berlin.
-In the US, Dr. Jon D. Erickson will be supervising the work of two team members, who will be with the Gund Institute for Ecological Economics at the University of Vermont for two years.
+The CIVILand team members’ tie to the universities is, in addition to Prof. Dr. Klaus Müller, was made possible through Prof. Dr. Klaus Eder, head of Comparative Structural Analysis of Humboldt University Berlin and Prof. Dr. Miranda Schreurs, Director of Research Centre for Environmental Policy (FFU) at the Freie Universität Berlin.
+In the US, Dr. Jon D. Erickson was supervising the work of two team members, who were with the Gund Institute for Ecological Economics at the University of Vermont for two years.

-The selection of praxis partners for the advisory board takes civil society organizations such as foundations and environmental organizations, as well as governmental actors into account.
+The selection of praxis partners for the advisory board took civil society organizations such as foundations and environmental organizations, as well as governmental actors into account.